hydren-crypto/stampchain/docs/src20.md

 # SRC-20 Tokens

-SRC-20 Specifications have changed as of block 796,000.
+SRC-20 Specifications have changed protocol specifications as of block 796,000.
 SRC-20 transactions are now created directly on BTC and are no-longer supported as Counterparty transactions.
 SRC-20 mints, deploys, and transfers are all free from an service fees with the exception of the BTC miners fee when done from a supported wallet.

 SRC-20 is a bleeding edge specification modeled after BRC-20.
 Prior specifications of SRC-20 in its initial state were built on top of Counterparty transactions with specific requirements for an issuance transaction.
 The current specification as of block 796,000 encodes the SRC-20 transaction directly onto BTC and does not use Counterparty.
 Any SRC-20 transactions created on Counterparty after block 796,000 will be invalid.
 Counterparty was used as a proof of concept as we designed a direct to BTC method which optimizes the transaction size and reduces cost of SRC-20 transactions.

 # Supported Wallets

-The SRC-20 reference wallet for Chrome is available here: [The Stamp Wallet](https://www.thestampwallet.com/)
+The SRC-20 reference wallet for Chrome is available here and is currently the only supported method to interact with SRC-20 tokens: [The Stamp Wallet](https://www.thestampwallet.com/)

  Freewallet and Hiro Wallet do not presently support SRC-20.
 However, the new reference client wallet supports importing BIP39 seeds and individual private keys from Freewallet and Hiro wallets.
 We anticipate that Hiro wallet will add SRC-20 support.